The Guardians have awoken, giant and ferocious, and it is up to the Foxen Kingdom of Skulk Hollow to vanquish the beasts.

 When you leap, you may either jump from the ground onto the Guardian board (if you’re in the same space), or else move from one space on the Guardian board along the path to another spot.
 Each location has icons showing how many units may be present there, and how much health that location has before it is disabled.
 Melee attacks strike the Guardian at a location where your unit is present.
 Missile attacks depend on which unit you’re using: for instance, the archer can strike from any space on the map surrounding the Guardian, but the sentinel can only use a missile attack if it’s on the same space as the Guardian.
 Not every unit has access to every type of action—these are indicated on the unit cards.

 Meanwhile, the Guardian’s action cards also include movement on the map board and various types of attacks and actions.
 Most cards include two actions to choose from, and the list of actions varies based on the Guardian.
 For instance, Tanthos can spawn tentacles, use them to pull Foxen units, and crush units.
-Each Guardian has “mend” to heal wounds on the Guardian board, as well as ways to attack units on the ground, and either attack or remove units on the Guardian board.
+Each Guardian has “mend” actions to heal wounds on the Guardian board, as well as ways to attack units on the ground, and either attack or remove units on the Guardian board.

 In order to use an action, the associated location on the Guardian board must be active.
 For instance, Grak’s “Gaze” ability is tied to its eye, which has four hearts.
 If all of the hearts are filled on the Guardian board, Grak cannot take the “Gaze” action unless it mends the eye to reactivate it.